Foxh0und/flawlessrhetoric/_posts/2023-05-10-Kuala-Lumpur-Getaway.md

 Indepence Square

 <br>
-I hadn't been to KL before, but I really enjoyed it, plenty of good food and drink, and plenty to do.
+I hadn't been to KL before, but I really enjoyed it, plenty of good food and drink with plenty to do.
 It was perfect for an extended weekend away.